 - intermittent absences amounting to 10 days in a rolling year

 the University recommends that managers trigger the Ill Health and Absence Regulation.
-A reminder email is sent to Line Managers from LAMS.
+A reminder notification is shown in Oracle.

 Any long-term absence of 4 weeks duration will trigger a notification email to your Line manager and the University Occupational Health Adviser.
 The Line Manager completes the referral documentation and then sends this to the University Occupational Health Adviser, who will take appropriate action in relation to the notified reason for absence including meeting with you and obtaining necessary medical reports.
 If your manager thinks it appropriate, absences of less than 4 weeks' duration may also be referred to the University's Occupational Health Adviser.

 If you are referred to Occupational Health you are obliged to attend the appointment.
 If you are not able to attend due to illness, the Occupational Health Adviser will make arrangements to visit you at home.

 It is important for your manager to maintain regular contact with you on long term absence throughout your period of absence.
 Where contact involves general enquiries regarding your welfare, informing you of social events taking place, or passing on the good wishes of the staff, contact may be made by telephone.
 All other communications will usually be in writing.

 The Occupational Health Adviser will regularly review your situation and will liaise with your manager and keep him/her informed of any likely return to work date.